NGSS Newton’s Cradle AR

 Classroom Activities

-Hypothesis Testing: Have students predict the outcomes when different numbers of balls are released, then observe the AR model to compare results with their predictions.
-They can record their observations and discuss the results as a group.
+Activity: Have students predict the outcomes when different numbers of balls are released in the Newton's Cradle AR model.
+Then, have them observe the model to compare their predictions with actual results.
+They can record their observations and discuss their findings in groups.

-Energy Tracking Exercise: Ask students to trace the energy transfer by sketching or annotating what they observe in each scenario (1 ball, 2 balls, etc.).
-They should note how potential energy changes into kinetic energy.
+Activity: Ask students to trace the energy transfer they observe in the AR model by sketching or annotating each scenario (e.g., 1 ball, 2 balls, etc.).
+They should identify and note how potential energy converts into kinetic energy and how energy is conserved.

-Exploration of Variables: Encourage students to explore what would happen if the balls had different masses (hypothetical) or if friction were involved.
-Although not visible in the AR, they can discuss these scenarios and predict outcomes.
+Activity: Encourage students to hypothesize what might happen if the balls in the Newton's Cradle had different masses or if friction were present.
+Though these variables aren’t visible in the AR model, they can discuss hypothetical scenarios and predict outcomes based on physics principles.

-Design Challenge: Challenge students to design their version of Newton's Cradle with different materials or sizes (on paper or digitally) and hypothesize how these changes might impact energy transfer or momentum.
+Activity: Challenge students to design their version of Newton's Cradle using different materials or sizes (on paper or digitally).
+They should hypothesize how these changes might impact the system's energy transfer, momentum, or overall efficiency.